Deploy a Voice AI System for Your Warehouse in 4 Weeks

 A 25-person e-commerce fulfillment center with a diverse, multilingual workforce illustrates the failure.
 Their standard WMS voice add-on was English-only and had a 20% error rate for Spanish-speaking staff.
 They reverted to paper lists, and mis-picks for simple orders cost them thousands per month in return shipping fees because pickers had to juggle a list, a scanner, and the items.

-We start by analyzing your warehouse workflow and existing WMS API documentation.
-We record 2-3 hours of ambient warehouse noise and collect 50-100 audio samples of key commands from your actual team members.
-These samples, captured on the low-cost hardware we'll deploy, form our initial training dataset.
-We use Python with the Librosa library to process and augment this audio data for model training.
+Syntora's approach to implementing voice AI for logistics starts with a detailed analysis of your warehouse workflow and existing WMS API documentation.
+We would typically record 2-3 hours of ambient warehouse noise and collect 50-100 audio samples of key commands from your actual team members.
+These samples, captured on low-cost hardware we would deploy, would form the initial training dataset.
+For audio processing and data augmentation, we use Python with the Librosa library.
+We have built similar document processing pipelines using Claude API for financial documents, and the same pattern applies to training models on industry-specific audio.

-We fine-tune a pre-trained speech-to-text model like Whisper on your specific commands and acoustic environment using PyTorch.
-This makes the model robust to your warehouse's background noise and your team's unique accents.
-The core logic is a FastAPI application that takes the transcribed text, maps it to WMS actions (e.g., "confirm pick 5 units"), and validates the command against the open order.
-Invalid commands get a "please repeat" response in under 300ms.
+We would fine-tune a pre-trained speech-to-text model, such as Whisper, on your specific commands and acoustic environment using PyTorch.
+This process is designed to make the model robust to your warehouse's background noise and your team's unique accents.
+The core logic would be a FastAPI application designed to take transcribed text, map it to WMS actions (e.g., "confirm pick 5 units"), and validate the command against open orders.
+Invalid commands would receive a "please repeat" response, typically within 300ms.

-The FastAPI service is containerized with Docker and deployed to AWS Lambda for serverless execution, costing pennies per 1,000 commands.
-It integrates directly with your WMS via its REST API, using httpx for asynchronous calls to update inventory counts in real-time.
-Each warehouse worker gets a simple web app on a ruggedized tablet, connected to a standard Bluetooth headset.
-The entire build takes 3-4 weeks.
+The FastAPI service would be containerized with Docker and deployed to AWS Lambda for serverless execution, with costs often in the range of pennies per 1,000 commands.
+It would integrate directly with your WMS via its REST API, using httpx for asynchronous calls to update inventory counts in real-time.
+Each warehouse worker would receive a simple web application on a ruggedized tablet, connected to a standard Bluetooth headset.
+A typical build for this system would take 3-4 weeks.

-We use structlog for structured, JSON-formatted logs of every command and its outcome.
-We build a simple dashboard in Supabase that tracks the command recognition accuracy rate and flags any command with more than a 15% failure rate for review.
-This allows us to identify and add new phrasing or retrain the model on specific users who are having trouble, ensuring accuracy stays above 99%.
+To ensure ongoing accuracy, we would use structlog for structured, JSON-formatted logs of every command and its outcome.
+We would build a simple dashboard in Supabase that tracks the command recognition accuracy rate and flags any command with more than a 15% failure rate for review.
+This allows for identifying new phrasing or retraining the model on specific users who are having trouble, with the goal of maintaining high accuracy.

 Hands-Free in 3 Weeks, Not 6 Months